 For those interested in Mantis’s unique sound, her music is widely available online.
 Popular tracks like “I Can Hear The Flowers Laugh” and “Forevermore” can be found on Spotify, while her Instagram and YouTube channels offer a more personal glimpse into her life and creative process.

-As Margarita Mantis continues to refine her Binaural Rock style, she stands as a testament to the ongoing evolution of new artists hitting the scene.
-With her blend of technical innovation and thoughtful lyricism, she’s certainly an artist to keep an eye (and an ear) on.
-As new singles loom on the horizon, one thing’s for sure – Mantis’s journey is far from over.
-It may, in fact, be just beginning.
+As Margarita Mantis continues to refine her Binaural Rock style, she represents a new generation of artists committed to both technical innovation and thoughtful lyricism.
+She’s certainly an artist to keep an eye (and an ear) on.
+With new singles on the horizon, Mantis’s career is only getting started.